tartley/watch-markdown/README.md

 undoes everything except the apt install (in case you already had those packages installed).

+I suggest making 'watch-markdown' the default application to open markdown files in your desktop GUI.
+(On Gnome, right click a markdown file, Properties, the "Open With" tab, and select "Watch Markdown".)

 ## Invocation

-I suggest making 'watch-markdown'the default application to open Markdown files on your desktop, and double-click a markdown file.
-Or, you can open an individual markdown file using things like Gnome's "Open with other application" menu.
+If you registered watch-markdown as the application to open markdown files, then invoke it by double-clicking a markdown file.

+Alternatively, you can open an individual markdown file using things like Gnome's "Open with other application" menu.

 The above are the expected ways to use watch-markdown, but it can also be usefully invoked from the command line, as: